 The locator and transmitter are battery powered.
-Install good quality D-cell (LR20) NiMH or Alkaline batteries into the locator and transmitter battery compartments or install the appropriate rechargeable battery pack.
+Install good quality D-cell NiMH or Alkaline batteries into the locator and transmitter battery compartments.
 Alternatively, you can power the transmitter from a mains or vehicle power source using a Radiodetection supplied adapter.